yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 connection will avoid the delay incurred by initializing the TCP connection, resulting in faster response times.

-The graph showing the PoP-to-origin latency distribution therefore also illustrates the quality of the connection pooling provided by the CDN and indicates how many requests were able to reuse an already-opened connection.
+The graphs showing the PoP-to-origin latency distribution therefore also illustrate the quality of the connection pooling provided by the CDN and indicate how many requests were able to reuse an already-opened connection.

 ## The internet does sleep at night